vkurko/calendar/README.md

 Determines how far forward the scroll pane is initially scrolled.

 This should be a value that can be parsed into a [Duration](#duration-object) object.

+### showAllTimes
+- Type `boolean`
+- Default `false`

+Forces the `timeGrid` views to render all time slot labels.

+If set to `true` all time labels will be shown.
+CSS can then be used to adjust their placement in your project.

 ### slotDuration
 - Type `string`, `integer` or `object`